reganface/rgp-occupancy-counter/README.md

 You will need to generate an API key before being able to use this program.
 This [Google Doc](https://docs.google.com/document/d/1J_r1QkUphSsaPa-KdqsUv0xd7r39qp3M4169ouv6rXc/edit) from RGP has instructions on how to generate your key for both cloud and locally hosted servers.
 You'll be asked for this info upon initial setup.

 ## Download and Install
-`TODO: Add link and basic instructions to download packaged application`
+Head over to the [application page](https://reganface.github.io/rgp-occupancy-counter/) to download the installer.

 ## Building From Source